Aloisius/hadoop-s3a/README.md

 to notify hadoop that progress is still being made for rename operations, so your job may time out unless you increase the task timeout.

+This driver will fully ignore _$folder$ files.
+This was necessary so that it could interoperate with repositories that have had the s3native driver used on them.